Diocese: Eastern Orthodox Church

-Lutheranism
+Lutheran churches

 Certain Lutheran denominations such as the Church of Sweden do have individual dioceses similar to Roman Catholics.
 These dioceses and archdioceses are under the government of a bishop (see Archbishop of Uppsala).
 Other Lutheran bodies and synods that have dioceses and bishops include the Church of Denmark, the Evangelical Lutheran Church of Finland, the Evangelical Church in Germany (partially), and the Church of Norway.

 From about the 13th century until the German mediatization of 1803, the majority of the bishops of the Holy Roman Empire were prince-bishops, and as such exercised political authority over a principality, their so-called Hochstift, which was distinct, and usually considerably smaller than their diocese, over which they only exercised the usual authority of a bishop.

 Some American Lutheran church bodies such as the Evangelical Lutheran Church in America have a bishop acting as the head of the synod, but the synod does not have dioceses and archdioceses as the churches listed above.
 Rather, it is divided into a middle judicatory.

 The Lutheran Church - International, based in Springfield, Illinois, presently uses a traditional diocesan structure, with four dioceses in North America.
 Its current president is Archbishop Robert W. Hotes.